shoreviewanalytics/shoreviewanalytics.github.io/_posts/2018-11-12-Staticman-API-Dokku-Deployment.md

 **Step 7**

 Now you should be close to pushing Staticman API, your forked / cloned version of Staticman that you've edited in your local branch to your Dokku droplet.
-I'm going to assume that if you are reading this that you've decided to obtain a digitalocean account and have gone through all the steps necessary to connect to it.
 Commit the changes made to config.production.json in the local branch.

 **Step 8**